wbamberg/idl-reference/docs/nsIDOMMozWakeLockListener.md

  - "locked-background" - at least one window holds the wake lock,
    but all of them are hidden.

-@param aTopic The resource name related to the wake lock.
-@param aState The wake lock state

 #### Parameters ####